Website & blogs © Louis Kraft 2013-2020

 Post-college eye openers

-taken a motorcycle over a cliff. … I have been in car wrecks, car chases,
+motorcycle over a cliff. … I have been in car wrecks, car chases, and

-An image taken shortly after lk left VISTA. (photo © Louis Kraft 1973)
+An image taken a few years after LK left VISTA. (photo © Louis Kraft 1973)

 Back to the knife.
 Let’s put it this way; I was frightened, but luckily in control of my thought process.
 I told the Chicano that if he killed me, he ruined his cause.
 I also told him that if he killed me he would have to kill everyone else in the room for otherwise his life would have no future.